vlfufaev/ML_Example/README.md

 # ML_Example

-This is simple ML project based on task from Skillbox webinar.
+Weather Prediction: This is simple ML project based on task from Skillbox webinar.
+Linear and Regression Tree  models extended by Neural Net.